-Insert a System Preference Pane
+Insert a System Preference Pane to an Application Group

 - 1. Select the application group you want to add the System Preference Pane to.

 - 2. In the right-hand pane select Actions > Add Application > System Preference Pane.

 - 3. You need to configure the matching criteria for the system preference pane.
 You can configure:

 - File or Folder Name matches

 - File Hash (SHA-1 Fingerprint) matches

 - Source URL matches

 - File Version matches

 - Application Requests Authorization

 - · Publisher matches